9asmodey6/Fintacharts.AssetTracker/README.md

 > [!IMPORTANT]
-> **Initialization Step:** After launching the application, you **must** call the `GET /api/assets` endpoint first.
-> This seeds the local database with instruments and triggers the internal `EventBus`, which notifies the Background Service to start WebSocket subscriptions for the synchronized assets.
+> **Automated Zero-Config Startup**
+> No manual intervention required.
+Unlike traditional integrations, the _PriceUpdateWorker_ automatically performs a Self-Seeding process on startup:
+- Fetches all available instruments from the Fintacharts REST API.
+- Performs a high-speed UPSERT into the local PostgreSQL database.
+- Immediately establishes WebSocket subscriptions for all synchronized assets.

 ---
 ## 🌟 Key Architectural Features